Michaele Salahi

-Early life
+Early life and education

-Schon is the daughter of Howard A. Holt Jr. & Rosemary (née O'Malley) of Fairfax, Virginia, sister of Debbie, Howard III, and Glen.
+Schon was born October 1, 1965, the daughter of Howard A. Holt Jr. and Rosemary (née O'Malley) of Fairfax, Virginia.
+She has three siblings, a sister Debbie, and two brothers, Howard III and Glen.
 She attended, but did not graduate from, King's College in Wilkes-Barre, Pennsylvania.

-Michaele met Tareq Salahi at a baby shower in 2000 and married in 2003 in a ceremony at the Cathedral of St. Matthew the Apostle in Washington, D.C.
+In 2000, Michaele met Tareq Salahi at a baby shower, and they married three years later, in 2003, in a ceremony at Cathedral of St. Matthew in Washington, D.C.
 The guest list included 1,836 guests, including Supreme Court Justice Anthony Kennedy and former U.S. Ambassador to Ireland Margaret Heckler.
-The wedding, originally scheduled for October 2002, was postponed numerous times, prompting Kennedy to quip that he needed to issue "subpoenas" to the bride and groom.
+The wedding, originally scheduled for October 2002, was postponed several times, prompting Kennedy to quip that he needed to issue "subpoenas" to the bride and groom.

 Career

-Schon was a front-desk employee at contemporary hit radio station WKRZ in Wilkes-Barre/Scranton, Pennsylvania in 1989.
-She then moved to the Washington, D.C., area and worked at the make-up counter at Nordstrom in the Tysons Corner Mall in McLean, Virginia, for most of the 1990s.
-In 2001 she was a make-up artist on the set of the "Lady Bird" episode of the PBS documentary series American Experience.
+Schon was a front-desk employee at contemporary hit radio station WKRZ in Freeland, Pennsylvania, in 1989.
+She then moved to the Washington metropolitan area, where she worked at the make-up counter at Nordstrom in Tysons Corner Center in McLean, Virginia, for most of the 1990s.
+In 2001, she was a make-up artist on the set of the "Lady Bird" episode of the PBS documentary series American Experience.

 Schon has claimed to be a former Washington Redskins cheerleader; she has also claimed to have been featured in numerous television spots, was the face of Virginia.org's Wine Getaways ad campaign, and has also claimed to have been a featured model in various magazines.
 However, the Washington Redskins have publicly stated that she has never worked for them.
 She performed with the Redskins cheerleaders during a game in 2009, although other cheerleaders questioned her dancing abilities.

 In Florida, a polo magazine editor stated the Salahis submitted pictures for a December 2008 article that identified Schon, then Michaele Salahi, as a "former Miss USA."
 No record exists of her winning that beauty crown, pageant officials said.
 In 2010, Michaele was one of the featured housewives on Bravo's The Real Housewives of D.C.
 In May 2011, she released the pop single “Bump It!” online.